WSU-kduncan/3120-cicd-tjwells23/website/README-CI.md

 - run the commands docker build -t my-website . to build website
 - run the command  docker run --name some-nginx -d -p 8080:32768 my-website
 - http://localhost:8080/ should be the location of website

+# How to create public repo

+- on docker hub website you can hit create repository
+- set to public

+# Aunthenticate
+- use the docker login command in your local terminal
+- to push a container use docker push command and tag with username and docker image name

+# Secrets
+- in github settings of repo select 'secrets'
+- click 'new repository secret' and name both secrets DOCKER_USERNAME and DOCKER_PASSWORD

+# GitHub Workflow
+- defined in docker-build.yml
+- logs into dockerhub using the DOCKER_USERNAME and DOCKER_PASSWORD
+- pushes the image to the docker hub with the tag 'latest'. then pushed to the main branch